John Lasseter has teased that the film is a very emotional story and a little bit more akin to Cars (2006).

 Cars 3 (2017) is the fourth Pixar film where a character is voiced by a new actor, which applies to Chick Hicks.
 The first was Slinky and Andy (younger at the start of the film) in Toy Story 3 (2010), the second was Fillmore in Cars 2 (2011), and third time was Nemo, Squirt and Jacques in Finding Dory (2016).

-Just like Cars 2 (2011), Lloyd Sherr plays the voice of Fillmore because of the original actor for Fillmore, George Carlin's death.
+Just like Cars 2 (2011), Lloyd Sherr plays the voice of Fillmore because of the original actor for Fillmore, George Carlin death in 2008.

 Released 2 weeks after Dreamworks' Captain Underpants: The First Epic Movie (2017) and 2 weeks before Illumination's Despicable Me 3 (2017).